srijanSigdel/Python/README.md

-# Python Learning Playground
+# Learning Playground

-Welcome to my personal Python learning repository!
-This is where I experiment, practice, and document my journey learning Python programming.
+Welcome to my personal learning repository!
+This is where I experiment, practice, and document my journey learning programming.

 ---

 ## About

-This repo contains small projects, code snippets, exercises, and experiments as I learn Python.
-The goal is to explore different aspects of Python, including:
+This repo contains small projects, code snippets, exercises, and experiments as I learn programming.
+The goal is to explore different aspects of coding including:

 - Basics: variables, loops, conditions, functions
 - Data Structures: lists, dictionaries, sets, tuples